ColCarroll/abtrout.github.io/README.md

 ### logitank.net

-has been hosted on/by Github for a while.
+is my website.
+Or whatever.
+I host it with github pages now so that I can freely reinstall my old [web]server whenever I feel like it.
+I feel like it a little more often than I should.

-I like this because I can freely fiddle with my server with no fear of downtime.
-In an attempt to stay more organized, I'm putting past layouts in separate branches.
-Some of them are worth saving, at least.
+Old layouts are kept in separate branches.